testcraftsman/testpool/docs/source/quickstart.rst

 Normally Testpool is installed on a central server and configured to manager hypervisor content.
 Currently Testpool supports KVM which will be required for demonstration purposes.
-Testpool client content is installed on satellite systems which interact with the Testpool server and hypvisors.
+Testpool client content is installed on satellite systems which interact with the Testpool server and hypervisors.

 To expedite this guide, all Testpool content will be installed on a single host.
-This can be either the KVM hypervisor or a seperate system.
+This can be either the KVM hypervisor or a separate system.
 The differences will be identified during the installation steps.
-Standalone mode is functionaly rich and useful for evaluation purposes.
+Standalone mode is functionally rich and useful for evaluation purposes.

 KVM Installation